cibernox/cibernox.github.io/source/_posts/2015-02-15-how-to-tamper-requests-with-service-workers.markdown

 Service Workers are coming to town.
 By the time of this writing you can use them in Chrome stable and in nightly versions of firefox.
-Not all features are ready, but the most basic ones are, so you can start using it today.
+Not all features are ready, but the most basic ones are, so you can start using them today.

-There is still not much documentation out there about how to use it, this are my two cents:
+There isn't still much documentation out there about how to use it, this are my two cents:
 How to tamper requests/responses with service workers.

 <!--more-->